Book Review: On the Rooftop by Margaret Wilkerson Sexton

 My current longer-term reads:

-• Outlander Book Club is doing a group re-read of Dragonfly in Amber (Outlander, #2).
-We’ll be reading and discussing two chapters per week.
-Anyone who’s interested is welcome to join in — message me for info!
-Coming up this week: Chapters 8 and 9 (of 49).
-Progress: 15%.
+• Outlander Book Club is doing a group re-read of Dragonfly in Amber (Outlander, #2), reading and discussing two chapters per week.
+Coming up this week: Chapters 30 and 31 (of 49).
+Progress: 54%.

 • Daniel Deronda by George Eliot: My book group’s current classic read!
 We’re reading and discussing two chapters per week.
-Progress: 7%.
+We’re back starting today, after a two-week break for the holidays.
+Progress: 34%.

 So many books, so little time…